Skip to content Jump to contact details Jump to display settings

 Whether you want to admire the apple blossom or grow a few apples to satisfy your stomach, there are a few tips we'd like to share with you.

-Here at La Pommalbonne orchard, we plant between 150 and 625 apple trees every year.
-Always in spring, in late April or early May.
+Here at Verger La Pommalbonne, we plant between 150 and 625 apple trees every year, always in spring, in late April to early May.

-This way, the tree will be well equipped to face its first winter.
+This way, the tree will be able to better withstand its first winter.

 Tips

-Apple trees are available at most nurseries, greenhouses and garden centers.
+You can purchase apple trees at most nurseries, greenhouses, and garden centres.

-During the tree's first few years, remove all the apples that appear after flowering.
-This way, your apple tree will use its energy for branch growth rather than fruit development.
+During the first few years of the tree, remove all apples that appear after flowering.
+This allows the tree to focus its energy on growing strong branches rather than developing fruit.

-A light application of 10-52-10 soluble fertilizer may be recommended after planting your tree.
+A light application of a soluble fertilizer (10-52-10) may be recommended after planting.

-Installing a trunk protector is recommended to avoid damaging the bark when mowing grass.
+Installing a trunk protector is also advised to prevent damage to the bark when mowing the lawn.

 Pick your own apples Compton

-Pollen is carried by the wind and by pollinating insects.
+Pollen is carried by wind and by pollinating insects.
 Some varieties are self-fertile, but most are not.
-So the solution to avoid such a scenario would be to plant at least two apple trees, of different varieties.
+Therefore, the best way to avoid this situation is to plant at least two apple trees of different varieties.

 April 2020 at La Pommalbonne

-Cortland, HoneyCrisp, Sunrise, Paulared, McIntosh, Belmac, Ambrosia, Royal Cortland and Ginger Gold.
-Over 575 apple trees in 9 cultivars were planted this spring.
-The purpose of this planting is to rejuvenate certain rows of the orchard and complement some of the other apple tree rows planted in 2018, where several trees were unable to withstand an episode of frost during the winter of 2019.
+Cortland, Honeycrisp, Sunrise, Paulared, McIntosh, Belmac, Ambrosia, Royal Cortland, and Ginger Gold.
+Over 575 apple trees, across 9 cultivars, were planted this spring.
+This planting aims to rejuvenate certain orchard rows and complete others originally planted in 2018, where several trees did not survive a winter frost event in 2019.

-To rejuvenate the orchard, we cut back some trees that were nearly 50 years old.
-They were damaged and therefore not very productive.
-Once the trees had been cut down, they were stumped up to leave the soil with as few obstacles as possible, so that the apple tree roots could proliferate in the soil.
+To renew the orchard, we removed some trees that were nearly 50 years old.
+These trees were damaged and had become less productive.
+After cutting them down, we proceeded with stump removal to leave the soil as clear as possible, allowing apple roots to develop freely.

-After marking, we dig.
-Fortunately, we have an indispensable tool for digging over 575 holes.
-A screw attached to the tractor allows us to make holes more than 24 inches deep and about 16 inches wide.
+After marking, we dig the holes.
+Fortunately, we have an essential tool to help with the more than 575 holes needed: an auger attached to a tractor, allowing us to dig holes over 24 inches deep and about 16 inches wide.

 Pick your own apples Compton